 - Start by crumbling your tofu into small pieces, using a fork or your hands.
 Set aside.½ block extra-firm tofu

-- Combine all seasonings needed to make the stir-fry sauce.1 tablespoon soy sauce, ½ tablespoon rice vinegar, 1 teaspoon shaoxing wine, 1 teaspoon sesame oil, 1 teaspoon sugar
+- Combine all seasonings needed for the filling.1 tablespoon soy sauce, ½ tablespoon rice vinegar, 1 teaspoon shaoxing wine, 1 teaspoon sesame oil, 1 teaspoon sugar

 - Heat some oil in a large non-stick pan.
 Once heated, add garlic and ginger.
 Fry for a minute until fragrant.½ tablespoon minced ginger, 2 cloves garlic

-- Next, add mushrooms, cabbage, carrot, and a sprinkle of salt.
-Fry until the veggies are wilted, and the mixture is dry.3 shiitake mushrooms, 1 cup shredded cabbage, ½ medium carrot
+- Next, add mushrooms, cabbage, carrots, and a sprinkle of salt.
+Fry until they are tender.3 shiitake mushrooms, 1 cup shredded cabbage, ½ medium carrot

 - Give it a taste, adding more salt if needed.
 Let the filling cool down slightly before moving on to wrapping the dumplings.